sportstensor/sportstensor/README.md

 cp neurons/example.miner.env neurons/miner.env
 ```
 5. Update `miner.env` with your league commitment.
 Ensure that your commitment reflects the league you are participating in.
 This will enable the system to send you predictions for the appropriate matches.
+6. Override or replace our base model found at `st/models/base.py` or tap into the parent controller `st/sport_prediction_model.py` to integrate your own model.

 #### League Committments Return Format
 When responding to league commitment requests, miners need to provide the active league they are submitting predictions for.